wesselb/stheno/README.md

     GP(1, 2 * EQ())
     ```

-* Add and substract GPs and other objects.
+* Add and subtract GPs and other objects.

     *Warning:*
     The product of two GPs it *not* a Gaussian process.